-Every year in Lent, Bishop Martin and Bishop Mike encourage us to reflect as well as to give.
-This year the appeal will be raising money for our link Diocese of Kagera in Tanzania.
-Throughout Lent you will be able to learn more about life in Kagera, to pray and to raise funds.
+During Lent 2023, Bishop Martin and Bishop Mike encouraged us to reflect as well as to give, raising money for our link Diocese of Kagera in Tanzania.

 On the road to self-sufficiency

-Through the 2023 Lent appeal we will help Kagera Diocese continue this vital work.
-Our theme is
+Through the 2023 Lent appeal we helped Kagera Diocese continue this vital work.
+The theme was

 ‘Empowering and equipping subsistence farmers, doctors, priests and evangelists on the road to self-sufficiency.’